wisespace-io/yubico-rs/README.md

 The following are a list of Cargo features that can be enabled or disabled:

 - online (enabled by default): Provides TLS support via Reqwest to connect over HTTPS in order to validate OTP against the yubico/custom servers.
 On Linux, it will use OpenSSL 1.1.
+- online-tokio (enabled by default): Provides integration to Tokio using futures.
 - usb (enabled by default): Provides USB support via libusb.
 It can safely be disabled when using the library to do only OTP with servers.

 You can enable or disable them using the example below: